QuantEcon/lecture-source-py/source/rst/python_advanced_features.rst

 The situation is still worse if the test logic is longer and more complicated

-In this kind of scenario the following approach would be neater
+In this kind of scenario, the following approach would be neater

 .. code-block:: python3